greenmochi/ultimate/services/myanimelist/README.md

 ```

 # Goals
+- (User Interface) Allow a user to browse through anime
+    - Random, popular, featured, discover, airing.
+    - Similar to Netflix and Youtube's home page.
-- Get a user's animelist and expose it through an endpoint with ultimate's gateway
+- Retrieve a user's animelist and expose it through an endpoint with ultimate's gateway
     - e.g. myanimelist/animelist/[USERNAME]
 - Store multiple user's animelist in the database
 - Send a signal to torrent a specific anime (like a shortcut) to the torrent gRPC service
-- Retrieve information on a specific anime
+- Retrieve information for a specific anime
     - e.g. Dr. Stone's information https://myanimelist.net/anime/38691/Dr_Stone
 - Store all data in a local database (e.g. SQLite)
     - Enables caching benefits